googleapis/google-cloud-dotnet/README.md

 development.
 We encourage you to experiment with these libraries, but expect breaking changes in future versions.
 There may still be issues, but we have a fairly high degree of confidence.

-**Alpha**: Libraries defined at an Alpha quality level are still experimental.
-They may have significant issues, and the API surface will almost certainly change before a final release.
-We encourage experimentation with these libraries on test projects, but strongly discourage you from using them in a production environment.

 ## License